Search This Blog

 High Street East Side continued

 ?
-Haynes [first name altered and illegible as a result, looks like James after alteration, possibly formed from original entry "Francis" but I am far from certain.
-A James Haynes / Haines was a carpenter - see here for a biography
+Haynes [first name altered and illegible as a result, looks like James after alteration, possibly formed from original entry "Francis".
+A James Haynes / Haines was a carpenter - see here for a biography.
+He did later than the assessment live definitely in this house]

 House and garden